skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 }
 ~~~

 Here we used the `query` keyword and gave a name to the query.
-You can give any name you need.
-In the shorthand version, we simply ignored `query getFewPosts` part from the complete syntax.
+You can input any name you need.
+In the shorthand version, we simply ignored the `query getFewPosts` part from the complete syntax.

 > We need to write queries with the complete syntax to use query variables.